wbhart/mpir/build.vc14/readme.txt

       library_type   LIB or DLL
       platform       win32 or x64
       configuration  Release or Debug
+      +tests         if the command line ends with "+tests" (without the quotes) build the tests after building MPIR

-For example, in order to build static library version of MPIR for the sandybridge_ivybridge processor (no 27 in the list above), the command line is:
+For example, in order to build static library version of MPIR for the sandybridge_ivybridge processor (no 27 in the list above) and the tests, the command line is:

-  > msbuild sandybridge_ivybridge lib x64 release
+  > msbuild sandybridge_ivybridge lib x64 release +tests

 The inputs to msbuild are not case sensitive but it is important to use the correct platform (win32 or x64) for the chosen build.